pritish9156/pritish9156/README.md

 <h2 align="left">Hi 👋!
-My name is Pritish Ramesh Pawar and I'm a A passionate Software Developer, from Pune, India.</h2>
+My name is Pritish Ramesh Pawar and I'm a A passionate Java Fullstack Developer, from Pune, India.</h2>

 ###